mediacloud/backend/doc/coding_guidelines.markdown

     # Function doesn't return anything.

 def f(arg2: Callable[[], None]) -> None:
-    # `arg1` is expected to be a function with no arguments.
+    # `arg1` is expected to be a function with no parameters.
     # Function doesn't return anything.

 def g(arg1: CustomType) -> None: